QuARK-0/alt-facts/readme.md

 We also came across strange bugs that took hours to solve due to inexperience with socket.io.
 Basic aspects of Javascript such as adding and removing event listeners were bugging due to the fundamental nature of "real-time" communication.

 Lastly, as to working in our first group environment, it was surprisingly easy to adapt and trust each group member to their individual tasks.
-While the experience was not entirely frustration free,
+While the experience was not entirely frustration free, not one member was unwilling to compromise or try the suggesstions of another group member.

 ## Next Steps